pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     SequencedItem = namedtuple('SequencedItem', ['sequence_id', 'position', 'topic', 'data'])

-The first field of a sequenced item namedtuple represents the identity of a sequence to which an item belongs.
-The second field represents the position of the item in its sequence.
-The third field represents a topic to which the item pertains.
-And the fourth field represents the data associated with the item.
+The fields can be named differently, however a suitable database table will have matching column names.

-From the point of view of the library code, the field names of a sequenced item namedtuple can vary, however a suitable database table will have matching column names.
+Whatever the names of the fields, the first field of a sequenced item will represent the identity of a sequence to which an item belongs.
+The second field will represent the position of the item in its sequence.
+The third field will represent a topic to which the item pertains.
+And the fourth field will represent the data associated with the item.

 SequencedItem namedtuple
 ------------------------

-The library provides a sequenced item namedtuple called :class:`~eventsourcing.infrastructure.sequenceditem.SequencedItem`.
+The library provides a sequenced item named tuple called :class:`~eventsourcing.infrastructure.sequenceditem.SequencedItem`.

 .. code:: python